ponylang/ponylang-website/content/learn/index.md

 ### Reference capabilities resources

 {{< note title="A note about code samples" >}}
-All recommended resource are incredibly helpful but represent Pony at a given point in time.
+All recommended resources are incredibly helpful but represent Pony at a given point in time.
 While the core concepts will remain static, it's possible that individual code examples will no longer compile with the latest versions of Pony.
 Pony is pre-1.0 and breaking changes are still quite common.
 If you run into code that doesn't work, reach out and [get help]({{< relref "#getting-help" >}}).
 {{< /note >}}

 There are 3 primary resources that we currently recommend for understanding reference capabilities: